Buy Existing Laundromat or Build New: What’s The Right Move?

 • Established customer base reduces initial marketing requirements

-• Equipment retooling provides depreciation benefits and tax advantages
+• Later equipment retooling may provide additional depreciation benefits and tax advantages

 • Higher acquisition costs due to business premium (typically 25-40% above asset value)